PolarSPARC |

 Installation and Setup

-The installation and setup will be performed on a Linux desktop with a NVidia graphics installed and running Ubuntu 22.04 LTS operating system.
+The installation and setup will be performed on a Linux desktop with a decent NVidia graphics card installed and running the Ubuntu 24.04 LTS operating system.

 Open a Terminal window to perform the various steps.